 Prior to our departure, we reminded ourselves regularly that things would go wrong.
 It was inevitable that SOMETHING would break, get lost or be cancelled, but no matter what, we would roll with it and I would not freak out.
 Happily, we got lucky…. very lucky.
 We had a couple scares with the passports (twice we thought they were lost, once I got them locked in a hotel safe that we couldn’t open, and one time I locked them in an Airbnb apartment that we had already checked out from).

 We had one instance of lost luggage when we arrived in Amsterdam from Zurich only to learn that Swissair decided our bag might like another night in Zurich (the bag was delivered to our apartment in Amsterdam the next morning).
 In Budapest a friend had his baggage misplaced by the airline and it took three days and many frustrating phone calls to recover it (FYI, Czech Airlines was literally useless.
 American Express ended up hunting down the bag and was a lifesaver).
-The only airport / flight snafu was a 10-hour delay from Cagliari, Sardinia to Catania, Sicily.
+The only major airport / flight snafu was a 10-hour delay from Cagliari, Sardinia to Catania, Sicily.
 We arrived at 11:00 PM instead of 11:00 AM, but our Airbnb host was wonderful and met us at that late hour with a smile.
 And don’t even get me started on the drama of traveling when the borders re-opened after COVID!

 We slept on a lot of beds.
 Most were better than average, a couple were OK and some were hard as rocks.
 In case you’re wondering, the worst beds are in Italy (the exception was Agrigento and Cefalu); Italians seem to prefer a very hard mattress.
 In recent years we’ve seen more memory foam mattresses, which are usually quite comfortable.

-We did laundry.
+We do laundry.
 Lots and lots of laundry.
 Living out of a carry-on bag has its rewards and challenges.
 It’s great to not have to pay to check a bag and wait for it at baggage claim, to not fret about checked bag getting lost, and not having to drag that big ol’ bag on to trains, up steep stairs and down cobblestone streets.
 But having just a carry-on means a limited wardrobe that has to be washed a lot.
-We learned the importance of packing clothes that did well drying on a rack.
+We learned the importance of packing clothes that do well drying on a rack.
 Anything that wrinkled excessively was useless and just took up valuable real estate in our luggage.

 Along the way I tried to take notes for future trips.
 Some of our learnings: